 Our facility team has no control over, nor do we release details regarding, any professional practice schedule or activity.

 Players are not available before or after practice sessions.
-Any instance of harassment or inability to follow rules will lead to a facility suspension and/or justice at the discretion of the Ford Performance Centre or local officials.
+Any instance of harassment or inability to follow rules will lead to a facility suspension.

-If you have specific questions for MLSE regarding their activity in the building, please contact them directly: firstname.lastname@example.org.
+If you have specific questions for MLSE regarding open practices or access to players, please contact them directly: firstname.lastname@example.org.

 Facility Partners at the Ford Performance Centre